djey47/MMM-IDF-LOCALTRANSPORT/README.md

-# MMM-Paris-RATP-PG
+# MMM-IDF-STIF-NAVITIA

-MagicMirror MichMich module to display next buses and RERs for a configured list of stations/ destinations.
+MichMich's MagicMirror2 module to display next transportation means for a configured list of stations/ destinations:

-Forked from MMM-HH-LocalTransport see more detailed information on gerog90 [blog](https://lane6.de).
+Forked from MMM-Paris-RATP-PG see more detailed information on [github](https://github.com/da4throux/MMM-Paris-RATP-PG).

 # Presentation
 A module to display: